npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 This `package.json` unambiguously declares that it has TypeScript types.
 However, a flow user has no idea that I put the time in [to maintain](https://unpkg.com/browse/danger@10.1.0/distribution/danger.js.flow) support for them!

-I propose that [the packument version of this package](https://registry.npmjs.org/danger/10.1.0) have a new field `"_types"` which would look like:
+I propose that [the packument version of this package](https://registry.npmjs.org/danger/10.1.0) have a new field `"_typesRoot"` which would look like:

 ```json5
 {